vlandham/captain_z/out/captain_z.md

 The night ended with a hug.
 Captain Z found a cozy couch and a warm blanket and was soon deep asleep.
 Snoring, and dreaming of treasure.

 #

+The next morning, bright and early, Sophia was woken up by the banging of pots and pans in the kitchen.
+When she staggered in to see what was making all the commotion, she found Lucy.
+Lucy had decided she wanted to make everyone breakfast, and was trying her best to figure out how.

+Captain Z offered to help.

+By the time the rest of the group was awake, they had coffee, eggs, pancakes, and fresh strawberries ready.
+Everyone thanked Lucy for a delicious way to start to the day.

+After they had cleaned up, it was time for Dr. Star to get to work.
+She had some patients to see and didn't want to keep them waiting.

+"Why don't you all go into town together," she said as she was packing up her things.
+"You can go see Walter and get some food at the market for supper tonight."

+While Captain Z wasn't too excited about taking three children around by herself, it would be nice to see her old classmate.
+She hadn't seen Walter since her last visit nearly two years ago when he helped her with rigging up Wind Drinker.
+So Captain Z agreed to watch the children while Dr. Star treated her patients.

+It was a short walk down the hill and into the market.
+It was already crowded that morning.
+It seemed like everyone in town had come out to buy fish, fruit, and a new necklace or other such trinket.
+Captain Z pushed her way through the crowds, making sure that the children were not left behind.

+Finally, they reached the quieter end of the market and ducked into a dark and smoky little building.
+There was Walter the blacksmith.
+Banging away on a piece of red hot metal.
+He was no doubt making a new sort or spear for the town guard as they were one of his best customers.
+Sophia had grown up with Walter in Dr. Star's school.
+They had both been part of the very first class.
+There were two boys and two girls in that class, and Walter and Sophia were one of each.
+They had been like brother and sister, always playing jokes, but also always watching out for one another.
+They were still a bit like siblings, even now that they were all grown up.

+Walter didn't even have to look up to know who had come into his shop.
+He could tell it was Sophia just by her walk.

+"Well, did you get another boat you need to rig with pulleys?"
+Walter asked.
+He looked up and smiled at Captain Z.

+"I'm still enjoying the first one too much to be needing another," was Captain Z's response.

+Walter put down his fired metal and gave Sophia a big bear of a hug.
+He was stronger than he realized, all that blacksmithing builds muscle.

+"It's good to see you, Little Z," Walter said.
+That was the name he had given Sophia while they were in school together.
+She had always been shorter then him in school.
+Though after they left, she kept growing.
+Now she was taller then he, but the name still stuck.

+"It's good to see you too Walter," Captain Z said.
+"What's new?"

+"Ah, everything's the same 'cept what's been changed," Walter said with a wink.
+He never had a straight answer to a question.

     !!!!!!!CHARACTER BUILDING WITH KIDS AND TOWN FOLK.
 PERHAPS MORE FLOATING.!!!!!!!